AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: gps-main-window.png

 GNAT Studio has one main window, which is where you perform most of your work.
-However, GPS is very flexible and lets you organize your desktop many different ways, as discussed in a later section (:ref:`Multiple_Document_Interface`).
+However, GNAT Studio is very flexible and lets you organize your desktop many different ways, as discussed in a later section (:ref:`Multiple_Document_Interface`).